orloxx/iker.io/source/_posts/hello-world.md

 date: 2019-07-21 22:15:16
 tags:
 ---
-I started coding at the age of 12 when I discovered **QBasic** and since then I haven't really stopped doing it nor do I want to.
+I started coding at the age of 12 when I discovered **QBasic** and since then I haven't really stopped doing it.
 My dad had just told me how to run some games in our **Intel 286** computer which was already getting obsolete.

 <!-- more -->